Search for heavy particles in the $b$-tagged dijet mass distribution with additional $b$-tagged jets in proton-proton collisions at $\sqrt{s} = 13$ TeV with the ATLAS experiment: Background estimation

 The lower and upper limits on $N$ are determined by the above tests, starting without any constraints on $N$ and gradually shrinking the allowed range.
 First the lower limit is optimized by increasing it until the above criteria are met.
 Once the lower limit is determined, the upper limit is decreased until the above criteria are no longer satisfied.
 The tests show that requiring $N$ to be 2 or 3 is sufficient to obtain a good estimate of the background.
 Therefore, the minimization only considers these two options in the signal injection tests described below and in the final application to data.

 Another set of tests is performed with signal events injected into the background-only pseudodata samples to evaluate the sensitivity to signal.
 The sensitivity to a given signal model is considered to be optimal if more than 90\% of pseudoexperiments return a \texttt{BumpHunter} $p$-value less than 0.01 with a significant number of signal events injected.
-The number of events injected satisfies $N_{\mathcal{S}}/\sqrt{N_{\mathcal{B}}}$ = 5, in which $N_{\mathcal{S}}$ and $N_{\mathcal{B}}$ are the numbers of signal and background events, respectively, within a mass window corresponding to twice the signal width on each side of the mass point.
-A large set of Gaussian-like signal hypotheses across the entire mass region, with various widths, are tested; and they show that this search has optimal sensitivity above 1.3~\TeV.
-The low mass region is sculpted more significantly by the trigger and kinematic selections.
+The number of events injected satisfies $N_{\mathcal{S}}/\sqrt{N_{\mathcal{B}}}$ = 5, in which $N_{\mathcal{S}}$ and $N_{\mathcal{B}}$ are the numbers of signal and background events, respectively, within a \mjj\ window corresponding to twice the signal width on each side of the signal mass point.
+A large set of Gaussian-like signal hypotheses across the entire \mjj\ region, with various widths, are tested; and they show that this search has optimal sensitivity above 1.3~\TeV.
+The low \mjj\ region is sculpted more significantly by the trigger and kinematic selections.
 The truncated series determined by FD is too flexible and absorbs more of the signal in this region, resulting in lower sensitivities.
-Therefore, the signal search region is conducted only in the region \mjj\ $> 1.3$~\TeV\ and the low mass region is used as a sideband.
+Therefore, the signal search is conducted only in the region \mjj\ $> 1.3$~\TeV\ despite the whole region, \mjj\ $> 730$~\GeV, being considered in the FD.
+The lower \mjj\ region is used as a sideband.